4 tips for answering one of the most difficult questions you’ll ever ask.

 - Are you willing to do what it takes to know for certain if you can save you marriage?
 If you are, then it’s time to put questions of divorce behind you and focus your efforts on doing everything possible to make your marriage better until it either becomes better or it becomes obvious that it will never be better.

 Only one of these 4 additional questions has the potential to give you an immediate definitive answer to the question “Should I get a divorce?”.
 The others postpone reaching an answer in favor of learning more about you and your spouse which you might view as a delay.

 But the delay in reaching an answer about your marriage’s viability is critical to being able to make the best decision possible for yourself – and for your family.

 So as uncomfortable as it is to contemplate the question “Should I get a divorce?” is, it’s only by examining what is possible by asking different questions that you’ll ever arrive at an answer that allows you to know you’ve made the best decision possible.

 Looking for more support and ideas for dealing with a difficult marriage?
 You’ll find what you’re looking for in Unhappy Marriage.

-I’m Dr. Karen Finn, a divorce coach and advisor helping people just like you who are struggling with questions of whether they can save their marriage.
+I’m Dr. Karen Finn, a divorce and personal life coach.
+I help people just like you who are struggling with questions of whether they can save their marriage.
 You can join my anonymous newsletter list for free weekly advice or schedule a FREE 30-minute conversation with me directly in my Time Trade calendar.